Animal sacrifice: a part of the Bible that we don’t like.

 One verse that is often quoted in this context is Heb 10, v.4: “For it is impossible for the blood of bulls and goats to take away sins.”
 If that is interpreted in the most comprehensive way, it means that animal sacrifice never worked and never could work.
 But in that case, perhaps we'd better throw away our bibles, because (as we’ve seen) the whole biblical concept of the relationship between God and man is soaked in sacrificial language and this is as true of the New Testament as of the Old.
 God is represented as creating and instituting these rituals to reconcile His rebellious children to Himself.
 Why would He bother if the whole project was based on a logical fallacy that an omniscient being should surely have been well aware of?

 The matter becomes even odder when you consider that this verse occurs in the middle of a passage whose main purpose is to stress that the animal sacrifices of the Old Covenant needed to be repeated over and over again as compared with Christ’s once-and-for-all atonement.
 But what on earth would be the point of endlessly repeating actions which had no effect and indeed could have none?
-You don’t go on taking the tablets if they don’t and can’t treat the disease!
+You don’t go on taking the tablets if you know they can’t treat the disease!
 That’s not religion, it’s a form of obsessive-compulsive disorder.

 Let’s step aside for a moment and consider a parallel statement: “It is impossible for a piece of glass to start a fire”.
 That seems obvious enough.
 To start a fire, you need a source of concentrated heat.
 It could be a lighted match, sparks from flint and steel, the heat from a fire drill, but hardly a piece of cold glass.
 Yet every four years, in Olympia in Greece, a piece of glass is indeed used to light the Olympic Flame.
 It’s a very impressive sight.
 A young woman dressed in white holds an unlit torch to the focus of a large concave mirror and it spontaneously ignites.
 The magic ingredient of course is the sun.
-Yet that is not the whole story because by itself the sun can no more ignite fires than a piece of glass can.
+Yet that is not the whole story either, because by itself the sun can no more ignite fires than a piece of glass can.
 Its rays are too diffuse to do that.
 You need to put the two things together so that the glass can focus and concentrate the rays of the sun to kindle the flame.